tremblap/IBufWr/release-packaging/--CREDITS+INSTUCTIONS.md

 #### Description
 This is a SuperCollider (https://supercollider.github.io/) porting of the bespoke Max (https://cycling74.com/products/max) object ipoke~ v4.1 (http://www.no-tv.org/MaxMSP/), which allows to write to the server buffers without leaving unfilled indices when writing faster than realtime.

-This port was made possible thanks to the FluCoMa project (http://www.flucoma.org/) funded by the European Research Council (https://erc.europa.eu/) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 725899)

 #### Why was this utility needed
 It was impossible to emulate the musical behaviour of bespoke resampling digital delay pedals in Max and SuperCollider.
 Now it is.